therealOri/Genter/README.md

 If you have an older version of this project, You should update to the current version now!.

 Added:
-- Bug fixes, typo fixes, and convenience features.
+- Typo fixes and convenience features.

 <br />